 Shop Sustainable, Slip-Resistant Shoes With Snibbs

 You care about how the pair you wear looks and feels, and so do we.
-Our mission, after all, is to provide shoes that reconcile function with fashion.
+Our mission, after all, is to provide slip resistant shoes that reconcile function with fashion.

 Designed to shrug off water spills, promote proper foot alignment with deep heel cups, and grip rather than slip, Snibbs athletic shoe materials can’t be beaten for long work days.
 They also can’t be beaten when it comes to eco-consciousness.